anproulx/school/content/en/project/abide-fmri/index.md

 ## Results

 ### Progress overview
 The first part of this project consisted of exploring different ways in which we could organize our project as a team.
-We decided that our project's structure would consist of three parts: 1) standardized data preparation, 2) machine learning and 3) presentation.
+We decided that our project's structure would consist of three main parts: 1) standardized data preparation, 2) machine learning and 3) presentation.

-We wrote a python script which served to standardize the fMRI data preparation for the machine learning.
-Each of the team members branched off in different Jupyter Notebooks, where they ran that python script to prepare the functional data.
+We wrote a python script to standardize the fMRI data preparation before the machine learning.
+Each of the team members branched off in different Jupyter Notebooks, where they ran that python script to prepare the functional data from the ABIDE dataset.
 Then, we  implemented different models and cross-validation techniques which are describe in further detail below.

 ### Tools we learned during this project